 At the end of the day, you don’t want a product that’s too popular, as it will have too much competition and thus be harder to sell or make profitable.
 At the same time, you don’t want something too niche or “new” that you can’t carve out a market for it.

 To find something that falls in between, start your search by looking at best-seller lists on Amazon, scope out the competition, and see if you can identify any promising “holes” in the market.
 Or, lean on experts like SellerApp that have advanced product intelligence tools to help you find high potential, low competition products, and niches.
 To learn more, check out SellerApp’s guide on the top 10 ways to do Amazon product research like a pro.

-Fortunately, in addition to product research tools, SellerApp offers a Product Sourcing Tool in partnership with Alibaba, which allows you to find verified and reliable suppliers and manufacturers.
+Fortunately, in addition to product research tools, SellerApp offers an Amazon Product Sourcing Tool in partnership with Alibaba, which allows you to find verified and reliable suppliers and manufacturers.
 Search and filter by country, product price, type of business, review score, and more.
-Get started here.

 No matter what product you sell, you’re going to have some level of competition, which is why you need a smart marketing strategy for your Amazon business.
 Part of that includes how you use keywords and pay-per-click (PPC) advertising.

 Keywords correspond to the actual words that customers type in the search field on Amazon — i.e. what they are looking to buy.
 If you’ve done the right keyword research and employ the right keyword strategy, your product listings should show up near the top of search results.
 Many sellers supplement their keyword strategy with PPC, which guarantees that your product shows up first for certain keywords.